Up to 8

 Trek through the unforgettable Peruvian cloud forest, and take the opportunity to enjoy the fresh fruit of the area such as bananas, oranges, avocados, pineapple and much more.
 Experience a new adventure touring a coffee bean plantation adjacent to your campsite.
 Walk through the fields, discovering the different varieties of beans, pick, roast, and grind your beans.
 Then enjoy the pleasure of brewing your own coffee, a truly unique experience.

 For the ultimate pleasure and the highlight of the day, discover the Hot Springs of Cocalmayo.
-Relax your body after the long hike a much deserved respite!
-Hike up to LLACTAPATA Inca ruins, and explore the ancient Inca city, which use to be covered with vegetation.
+Relax your body after the long hike for a well deserved respite!
+Hike up to LLACTAPATA Inca ruins, and explore the ancient Inca city, which used to be covered with vegetation.
 Enjoy from this viewpoint the best angles to see the great citadel of Machu Picchu from far away.
-Following in the ancient footsteps of the Incas, explore the nooks and grannies of the Lost City of the Incas, Machu Picchu, one of the 7 wonders of the world, with our expert guide.
+Following in the ancient footsteps of the Incas, explore the Lost City of the Incas, Machu Picchu, one of the 7 wonders of the world, with our expert guide.

 At 5am we pick you up at your hotel in Cusco and drive in our private van for 3.5 hours to Soraypampa.
-Along the way you can enjoy some spectacular views of villages, Iscuchaca, Limatambo, stunning valleys and the spectacular Salkantay snow-capped mountain.
-At the trail head (Soraypampa) we power up with our breakfast while obsorbing the exhilarating views of Humantay (5900m/19,356ft) and Salkantay (6217m/20,396ft) mountain glaciers.
-Puting on our comfortable shoes we take a 2.5 hour return hike up to see the turquoise Umantay Lake.
+Along the way you can enjoy some spectacular views of the villages of Iscuchaca and Limatambo, as well as stunning valleys and the spectacular snow-capped Salkantay mountain.
+At the trail head (Soraypampa) we power up with our breakfast while absorbing the exhilarating views of Humantay (5900m/19,356ft) and Salkantay (6217m/20,396ft) mountain glaciers.
+Putting on our comfortable shoes we take a 2.5 hour return hike up to see the turquoise Umantay Lake.
 We continue hiking as we ascend for the next 1.5 hours to Salkantay Pampa where our trekking chefs have our delicious lunch waiting for us.
 We get to enjoy views of a beautiful glacier as we eat.
-Slipping in through the back door with one hour uphill by switchback we arrive at our first campsite at Soroccocha located at the foot of the great Salkantay Mountain.
+Slipping in through the back door with an hour uphill with switchbacks, we arrive at our first campsite at Soroccocha located at the foot of the great Salkantay Mountain.
 Then you’ll replenish your body with a cup of coffee or hot chocolate.
 The views on this day will be truly breathtaking.

 After a scrumptous breakfast, we are fueled up for a moderate climb on your day 2; within an hour we will reach the highest point of the trek (4,650m/15,367ft).
-From here we soak in nature in it’s purest form, feeling at one with the massive snowcapped mountains, Salkantay (6,217m/20,717ft), Humantay, Huayanay, the white lively rivers, and the small humble lakes.
-As a diversion we take half an hour to enjoy the panoramic and truly exquisite turquoise Salkantay Lake.
+From here we soak in nature in it’s purest form, feeling at one with the massive snowcapped mountains, Salkantay (6,217m/20,717ft), Humantay (5 473m/ 17 956ft), Huayanay (5 464m/17 927ft), the sparkling white rivers, and the small tranquil lakes.
+We take half an hour to enjoy the panoramic and truly exquisite turquoise Salkantay Lake.
 Continuing down to Rayanniyoc for lunch and toward our goal for the day, we trek for 2 more hours to the small village of Colpapampa where we spend the night.

 After lunch, we will have an incredible experience of nature at it’s purest form, touring a coffee plantation adjacent to the campsite.
 We will begin by browsing the fields, learning about the different types of beans and picking our own beans.
 It doesn’t end there.
 Engulfed in the fields of tomatoes and avocados are multiple ecosystems from beginning to end.
 We pick our fresh produce which our trekking chef will use for our dinner.

-Then by 3pm, we will take the local transport for 30mins to the natural hot springs at Cocalmayo, where we bath in the natural resources mother earth provides us.
+Then by 3pm, we will take the local transport for 30min to the natural hot springs at Cocalmayo, where we bath in the natural resources that mother earth has provided for us.
 Upon our return our trekking chef with be creating his specialty with our fresh produce from the day.

 Still feeling overwhelmed with the incredible sites, we descend for 2 hours to the Hydroelectric plant, the primary power source for Cusco where we will have lunch.
 Then it’s the last leg of the journey walking to Aguas Calientes through the National Park of Machu Picchu.
 Feel your excitement as you come closer to the iconic Machu Picchu Citadel and the ancient wall that surrounds the Inca Citadel.

 Today we rise early to meet the 5:30am shuttle bus and our new day of adventure at the majestic Machu Picchu.
 Your guide will take you on a journey of the ancient and remote footsteps of the Lost City of the Incas.
-Listen carefully to the etheric cultural exchange of history as you explore the ruins.
-After your 2.5 hour guided tour, you will be gifted with free time to explore, take photos, climb Huaynapicchu or Machu Picchu Mountain or visit the Sun Gate.
+Listen carefully to the ethnic cultural exchange of history as you explore the ruins.
+After your 2.5 hour guided tour, you will have sufficient time to explore, take photos, climb Huayna Picchu or Machu Picchu Mountain f you wish (has to be pre-boooked).
 Afterwards, we go back to Aguas Calientes and in the afternoon we return by Expedition train to Ollantaytambo at 4pm, and we take you back to your hotel in Cusco by private van arriving around 8pm.

 “This unique Salkantay Trek to Machu Picchu can be done on any date that is best for you as long as we have a minimum of 2 hikers”